thatapicompany/overture-maps-world-places-demo/README.md

 3. **CORS errors**: The application makes direct API calls from the browser
 4. **Performance issues**: Consider reducing the search radius or result limit

 ### Error Messages

+- **API errors**: The app will display detailed error messages from the Overture Maps API, including demo account restrictions, invalid parameters, and more.
-- **"Failed to load categories"**: Check API key and network connection
+- **"Failed to load categories"**: Check API key, network connection, and map location
-- **"Failed to load places"**: Verify coordinates and API parameters
+- **"Failed to load places"**: Verify coordinates, API parameters, and result limit
-- **"No options found"**: Try adjusting the search radius or location
+- **"No options found"**: Try adjusting the search radius, limit, or location

 ## Contributing